adamlglover/Scorpion/LINEUP.md

 --------------------------------------------------------------------

-All information below pertains to all the information provided above to clear any mis conceptions.
+All information below pertains to the information provided above to clear any mis-conceptions.
 --------------------------------------------------------------------

 --------------------------------------------------------------------